hummat/hummat.github.io/_posts/2021-05-31-attention.md

 ### The dot product and softmax

 What are those weights $w\_{ij}$ then and how are they determined?
 Though we employ attention in the deep learning domain, in it's most basic form, it actually doesn't contain any learnable parameters.
 Instead, the weights are computed from the inputs using the dot product as similarity measure: $w\_{ij}=\boldsymbol{x}\_i^T\boldsymbol{x}\_j$.
-To understand how this works and why it makes sense, let's take a look at the visualization below (reminder: hover over or click/tap on the image to start the animation).
+To understand how this works and why it makes sense, let's take a look at the visualization below (reminder: hover over or tap on the image to activate the animation).

 <img class="img-animate" src="/images/attention/dot_product.png">